pond/dnd/party_oswen/campaign_9/playlists/part_2.md

 ### Epilogue

-* (Foundation S2) The Foundation: A Safe Place / Plans Made / The Group Disbands / Portal Out
+* (Genshin Radiance) Where The Dragon Casts Its Will: A Safe Place / Plans Made / The Group Disbands / Portal Out

 ### Closing Titles

 * (Travis) Alive: (Group) Alive And Kicking
-* (Pattern-Seeking Animals) Why Don't We Run: (World) Adventurers **OR ANOTHER DAY OF SUN?
-AUDIENCE MAYBE DOESN'T KNOW THAT YET**
+* (Pattern-Seeking Animals) Why Don't We Run: (World) Adventurers